BlazeVertex/OnlyfansPriceScraper/README.md

 > [!NOTE]
+> **I'm currently working on developing a GUI, but the development is temporarily halted because both of my laptops are broken.**

+> [!NOTE]
 > **pls use always the latest release of the project.
 Not what is curently in the repository!!!**

 > [!NOTE]